 The County may use this non-cash credit to purchase water and sewer availability, or any asset of the Authority offered for sale by the Authority.
 The non-cash credit will be reduced by the value of any such sale.
 In order to access the non-cash credit, the County must provide to the Authority a duly adopted resolution of the BOCS authorizing the application of the non-cash credit for a specific transaction.
-To date, the County has used \$1,804,188 of the non-cash credit toward availability fees for various County facilities.
+To date, the County has used \$4,061,988 of the non-cash credit toward availability fees for various County facilities.

-Additionally, an agreement has been executed for the sale of a part of the 57.86 acres of land (the Occoquan Forest site) from the Authority to the County for \$2,000,000, to be paid by the County using the non-cash credit.
-The sale will be completed per the terms of the sale agreement once the facility has been fully decommissioned in accordance with state and federal requirements, by the end of March 2021.
+An agreement was executed for the sale of a part of the 57.86 acres of land (the Occoquan Forest site) from the Authority to the County for \$2,000,000, to be paid by the County using the non-cash credit.
+The facility has been fully decommissioned in accordance with state and federal requirements and the sale was completed per the terms of the sale agreement, in fiscal year 2021.

-As of June 30, 2020, the remaining amount of the non-cash credit available to the County is \$9,978,112, of which \$154,514 has been approved by the BOCS for use in earmarked projects.
+As of June 30, 2021, the remaining amount of the non-cash credit available to the County is \$9,720,312, of which \$592,200 has been approved by the BOCS for use in earmarked projects.